 3 tablespoons mascarpone

-3. In a heavy bottomed pot melt the butter over medium-high heat.
-Add the onion and cook until translucent with a 1/8 teaspoon of salt.
+3. In a heavy-bottomed pot melt the butter over medium-high heat.
+Add the onion and cook until translucent with a 1/8 teaspoon of salt and pepper.
 Add the rice and cook until lightly toasted.
 Pour in the wine and cook until it has evaporated.
-Add enough of the asparagus cooking water to just cover the rice.
+Add enough stock to just cover the rice.

-4. Bring to just a gentle simmer and stir regularly.
+4. Bring to just a gentle simmer stirring regularly.
 When the liquid goes below the rice add more of the cooking liquid.
-It will take about 10-15 minutes to cook the rice to al dente.
+Continue cooking for about 10-15 minutes.
+Taste the risotto and adjust the salt and pepper if needed.
+The rice should be too al dente but not too far off from being perfectly al dente.

-5. When the rice is al dente add in the pureed asparagus, Parmigiano-Reggiano, and mascarpone.
+5. Stir in the pureed asparagus, Parmigiano-Reggiano, and mascarpone.
 Stir to mix well.
 In a small saute pan on medium heat melt 2 teaspoons of butter and warm the asparagus tips.
 Taste to correct seasonings then serve on warm bowls.
 Remember the longer the risotto sits the thicker and less silky it becomes.
-You may want to add a little more hot water to the risotto to make sure it is the perfect consistence when it arrives at the table.
+You may want to add a little more stock to the risotto to make sure it is the perfect consistency when it arrives at the table.
 Use asparagus tips for garnish.
 Serve warm.

 Copyright © Julie Logue Riordan, Cooking with Julie